The Adoration of the Magi (Triptych) and Christ before Pilate (Verso)

 NetherlandsOrder this image

-Oil painting on oak panel (irregular shaped top), The Adoration of the Magi (Triptych) and Christ before Pilate (verso) attributed to Hieronymus Bosch ('s-Hertogenbosch, Brabant c.
+Oil painting on oak panel, The Adoration of the Magi (Triptych) and Christ before Pilate (verso), attributed to Hieronymus Bosch ('s-Hertogenbosch, Brabant c.
 1450 - 's-Hertogenbosch 1516), circa 1495 - 1500.
-Centre Panel: a gable of shed breaks the horizon and the incidents in the background less numerous and varied than in the Prado Epiphany.
-The Madonna and Child are isolated from the group of kings by the curved trunk of a tree.
-The second king wears a chasuble, the collar of which is decorated with a scene showing the Queen of Sheba before Solomon (a prototype of the Adoration).
-Balthasar, the Moorish king, in a white dalmatic, carries an orb again decorated with an exemplar of the Adoration, the Three Heroes offering water to David.
-The figure in the doorway, one of whose identities may be Antichrist, wears a metal turban of thorns and a budding twig, symbolizing Antichrist's mutation of the life and passion of Christ and his trick of making a dead branch blossom.
-The ass (symbolizing the old law) is seen unaccompanied by the ox (symbol of the new law) and thus the pagan world only is represented.
-The subject of Caspar's gift, lying at the feet of the Madonna, is unidentified and differs from its counterpart in the Prado picture.
-There is a pentimento along the left edge of the stable roof.
-Right Wing: The mounted retinue of the kings, carrying three lances with pennants, in a landscape with a conduit in the foreground.
-They look upwards as if at the star (not visible in the picture) while one of them kneels on the ground handling what appears to be a large portfolio.
-Left Wing: St Joseph kneels in the foreground gathering sticks and water, the Child's bath tub beside him; behind him is a ruined palace, with a table, bench and fire visible through an arcade, and the half-length statue of a prophet above the central column (Pentimenti in the circular tower of the palace, and in the form of a building in the landscape.)
-Verso: When closed the wings display a central roundel with Christ before Pilate after the Flagellation; Christ, wearing a robe and crown of thorns, is seen half-length on the left, handled by the executioners, with Pilate opposite him surrounded by heads in turbans and helmets; two of these seem to correspond with figures in the doorway of the stable in the centre panel.
-The surrounding areas are painted in grisaille and show a scene with demons flying in the air and a procession of fantastic figures, some mounted, hurrying along the ground to the left, where a gallows beset with demons is erected beside a cylindrical building.
+Central panel: the Adoration of the Magi, with the Virgin Mary and Christ Child seated at right, being presented with gifts by the Three Magi outside a dilapidated stable, with hills, a river, and city in the distance.
+The eldest Magus, traditionally identified as Caspar, is cloaked in red and kneels at the feet of the Virgin, having presented the gift of a golden sculpture (the subject unidentified).
+His crown can be seen in the foreground.
+The second Magus, wearing a blue cloak and traditionally identified as Melchior, stands beside the kneeling Magus, his jewelled mantle decorated with scenes showing the Queen of Sheba before Solomon (a prototype of the Adoration).
+He offers the gift of frankincense on a golden dish.
+The third Magus, Balthasar, wears a white tasselled dalmatic with thistle-leaf motif, and carries an spherical casket decorated with a relief of the Offer of Water to David (another prototype of the Adoration).
+Within the casket is the gift of myrrh.
+He is accompanied by an attendant wearing red.
+Observing the Virgin and Child from the doorway of the stable is a semi-nude man traditionally identified as the Antichrist, surrounded by followers.
+He wears a translucent tunic and red drapery, gold chains and shackles, and a turban encased with metal thorns.
+At the crown is a small glass vessel containing a blossoming twig.
+The Antichrist appears to hold Melchior's headdress.
+An owl, a lizard, a small bird and a sheaf of wheat are visible in the stable's rafters.
+Within the stable an ass rests, framed by the adjacent doorway and almost entirely obscured by darkness.
+Shepherds peer through a hole in the stable wall.
+Right wing: The mounted retinue of kings, carrying three lances with pennants, in a landscape with a conduit in the foreground.
+They look upwards as if towards the Star of Bethlehem (not visible in the picture) while one of them kneels on the ground handling what appears to be a large portfolio.
+Left wing: Joseph kneels in the foreground gathering sticks and water, the Christ Child's bath tub beside him; behind him is a ruined palace, with a table, bench and fire visible through an arcade, and the half-length statue of a prophet above the central column.
+Pentimenti is visible along the left edge of the stable roof, in the circular tower of the palace, and in the form of a building in the landscape.
+Verso: When closed the wings display a central lozenge-shaped roundel with Christ before Pilate after the Flagellation.
+Christ, wearing a robe and crown of thorns, is seen half-length on the left, handled by the executioners, with Pilate opposite him surrounded by heads in turbans and helmets; two of these seem to correspond with figures in the doorway of the stable in the centre panel.
+The surrounding areas are painted in grisaille and show a scene with demons flying in the air and a procession of fantastical figures, some mounted, hurrying along the ground to the left, where a gallows beset with demons is erected beside a cylindrical building.
+Infrared reflectography revealed that a pair of donor figures were at the rear of the verso before being painted over.
+Earlier versions of the Adoration of the Magi by Hieronymus Bosch are at the Metropolitan Museum of Art (acc.no.
+13.26) and the Philadelphia Museum of Art (acc.no.
+1321).
+The central panel of the present picture is a variant of that contained within the triptych at the Prado, Madrid (acc.no.
+P002048).
+There are several other copies of the centrepiece, including: Philadelphia Museum of Art (acc.no.
+354) and Petworth House (NT 486154); see Friedländer 1969, vol.V, p.
+82, no. 68 and de Tolnay 1937, p.99, no.31.

 Upton House, The Bearsted Collection (National Trust)